SMF SSI.php Functions

 Show Single Post

 Fetches a post with a particular IDs.
 By default will only show if you have permission to the see the board in question.
-This can be overriden by passing the 2nd parameter as true.
+This can be overridden by passing the 2nd parameter as true.

 Code